bc-discord/bc-discord.github.io/pages/sales/safety_guide/seller.md

 parent: Buying and Selling
 nav_order: 2
 ---
-# Anatomy of a Sale, For the Buyer
+# Anatomy of a Sale, For the Seller

 #### Table of contents
 {: .no_toc }